An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Blue and Yellow

-The same thing can also be seen in Fig. 5 where the closed square shows a slight vertical predominance.
+The same thing can also be seen in Fig. 5 where we observe a closed square form showing a slight vertical predominance.

 Fig. 5